open-dollar/od-sdk/README.md

 ```

 ### Make direct contract calls
-Geb.js exposes all contract APIs of all core contracts in the `Geb.contracts` object.
+The SDK exposes all contract APIs of all core contracts in the `Geb.contracts` object.
 Solidity functions that are read-only (`view` or `pure`) return asynchronously the expected value from the chain.
 State changing functions will return a transaction object to passed to `ether.js` or `web3`.
 ```typescript
 // Fetch some system parameters from their respective contracts const surplusBuffer = await geb.contracts.accountingEngine.surplusBuffer()